hy1984427/BDD-with-PageObject/UseBDDInTheRealWorld/ExtractMethodFindElementIntoAGenericMethod.md

-# Abstract method find_element into a generic method findElementBy(type,value)
+# Extract method find_element into a generic method findElementBy(type,value)

-Too keep the method `find_element` simple and easier to use, we can abstract it into a generic method `findElementBy(type,value)`.
+To keep the method `find_element` simple and easier to use, we can extract it into a generic method `findElementBy(type,value)`.

 And we will rewrite the methods in "buy_book.rb" as following: